 Simple Storage Service - S3 is storage for the internet.
 You can use Amazon S3 to store and retrieve any amount of data at any time, from anywhere on the web.
 You can accomplish these tasks using the simple and intuitive web interface of the AWS Management Console.
 This rule helps S3 bucket policies require encryption during data transit.

-- Choose Permissions, and then choose Bucket Policy.
+Step 3: Choose Permissions, and then go to the Bucket Policy section.

 Step 4: Click on the Edit button to edit the bucket policy in use or add a new policy.

 step 5: In the Bucket Policy Editor dialog box, perform one of the following actions based on your current configuration:

 If you want to remove or delete the bucket policy then follow the below steps